sendgrid/sendgrid-nodejs/README.md

 ## .env file

 You will find a file in the root of the project called .env_sample.
-You can run `mv .env_sample .env` or manually rename the file to `.env`; be sure to add your [API key](https://sendgrid.com/docs/User_Guide/Settings/api_keys.html#-Creating-an-API-key).
+You can run `cp .env_sample .env` or manually rename the file to `.env`; be sure to add your [API key](https://sendgrid.com/docs/User_Guide/Settings/api_keys.html#-Creating-an-API-key).

 * [@sendgrid/mail](https://github.com/sendgrid/sendgrid-nodejs/tree/master/packages/mail) - if you just want to send email
 * [@sendgrid/client](https://github.com/sendgrid/sendgrid-nodejs/tree/master/packages/client) - to use all other [SendGrid v3 Web API endpoints](https://sendgrid.com/docs/API_Reference/api_v3.html)